Which Red Light Therapy Devices Are The Best?

 I recently wrote a post about red light therapy that breaks down the science and research behind this exciting natural health intervention, with a special focus on what a good device can do for women’s health issues.
 That was more of an introduction to red light therapy for those who aren’t familiar.
 Now, in this post, I’m going to go deeper on the different in-home light therapy brands you can choose from.

-If you’re ready to give red light therapy a try, but not sure which device is best for you and your health needs, stick with me.
-I’ll give a thorough breakdown of the leading light therapy brands and which factors to think about when choosing your own device.
+If you’re ready to give red light therapy a try, but not sure which device is best for you and your health needs, I’m sharing what we have learned and discovered.
+This is not an all encompassing review on all machines out there, just the ones we’ve had the chance to research.
+As always everyone needs to decide for themselves and I always suggest doing your own reasearch wherever possible.
+I’ll give a breakdown of the leading light therapy brands and which factors to think about when choosing your own device.
 Then I’ll share my red light recommendation and discuss my own experiences with my light therapy device.

 When I was new to the world of red light therapy, I had a lot of questions.
 I wish someone would have broken down the basics and told me what to look for in a quality device.
 So that’s what I’m going to do for you!